Monday, 30 September 2013

 My favourite thing about You're Next is how different characters contextualise the danger they're in.
 The Davison family respond to having crossbow bolts fired at their heads as an ingrained collective, complete with interpersonal baggage.
 They're so self-obsessed that even in the face of annihilation they cannot conceive of a situation in which their own egos are not being managed and coddled.
 A life of privilege has prepared them for nothing other than success.
 They expect to win.
 They cannot think in any other direction.
 They approach the assault emotionally, responding to a filmic scenario in a filmic fashion.
 They discern narratives within their struggle and cater to them.
 They are fools.
 Erin, an Australian interloper masquerading as pliant arm candy, is completely different.
 At rest she demonstrates the kind of quiet self-assurance that needlers often mistake as passivity.
 Galvanised into action, she reacts quickly and logically, upending genre conventions by stamping them prone.

 Ralph Meeker plays Mike Hammer as a brutal, bullying thug.
 His detective process is little more than finding someone who know more than him, then beating the shit out of them.
-His adventure begins when he comes across a deranged blonde on a lonely road, and is witness to her subsequent murder.
-This violence prompting not so much a quest for vengeance as a perceived opportunity to score some big money.
-Hammer mindlessly and aggressively hounds anyone he can think of in pursuit of his pot of gold, leading him to a nightmarish Pandora's Box.
-Sadistic and morally bleak, Kiss Me Deadly is a masterpiece of opportunist film noir nastiness.
+His adventure begins when he comes across a deranged blonde on a lonely road, afterwards becoming witness to her murder.
+This violence prompts, not so much a quest for vengeance, but a perceived opportunity for Hammer to score some big money.
+The private detective mindlessly and aggressively hounds anyone he can think of in pursuit of his pot of gold, leading him to a nightmarish, atomic age Pandora's Box.
+Sadistic and morally bleak, Kiss Me Deadly is a masterpiece of opportunist, film noir nastiness.

 Saturday, 7 September 2013

 Zack Snyder talking about the anime series that informed Man of Steel.